Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 Hard to figure out how to try to set things up.
 Rails emphasis on convention vs. configuration.
 Come up with convention that works 80% of the time.
 Otherwise we will have a small group of people who are very, very good at this.
 There's too many options right now.

+Workflow is left as an exercise to the reader - this sucks!

+Compare the experience to starting a new Rails project - a lot further down the road.

 ## What will we do now?
 What needs to happen next?

 Meet in quiet room after this session to work on the DevKit manifesto.
 Want to flesh out the manifesto and assign product owners